orocos/orocos_kinematics_dynamics/README.md

 ## Building KDL

-KDL and the Python KDL bindings can either be built normally with CMake, or it can be built in an isolated catkin workspace.
+KDL and the Python KDL bindings can either be built normally with CMake, or they can be built in an isolated [catkin](http://www.ros.org/wiki/catkin) workspace.

 ## Using KDL